taichi-dev/taichi/docs/export_results.rst

     # use ascii so you can read the content
     writer.export_ascii(series_prefix_ascii)

-    # TODO bug for binary format with face data
     # alternatively, use binary for a bit better performance
     # writer.export(series_prefix)